Gran Canaria · Canary Islands

 🍽️ Restaurante Grill La Cumbre

-If you choose to get directly to camp, you can treat yourself to hearty Spanish and Canarian food.
+If you’re fast enough, you can treat yourself to hearty Spanish and Canarian food.
 Expect grilled meats and ribs with potatoes and peppers, bread with homemade alioli, and many more.
-Closes at 6:00pm.
+Closes at 18:00pm.

 €10-€20